And what I ended up with is a wonderful, fresh-tasting, thick strawberry sauce which works for many things:- As a jam

 When we take one out of the freezer and put it in the fridge, it’s thawed by the next day.
 Even an hour on the counter thaws it enough to spoon some out.
-And once it’s moved to the fridge, it lasts up to two weeks for us.
-If I don’t think we’ll use up a whole jar in a week or two, I simply spoon some out from a jar that’s still in the freezer.
+And once it’s moved to the fridge, it lasts about 7-10 days for us.
+If I don’t think we’ll use up a whole jar within a week, I simply spoon some out from a jar that’s still in the freezer.
 A spoonful or two thaws really quickly, but it will be cold.

 This really is the best jam.
 And every time you lick the spoon that you used to scoop it out and you get that burst of fresh strawberry flavor, you’ll agree that the effort and freezer-space is worth it.

 Disclaimer: Since there is no preservative in this and it isn’t canned the normal way, I cannot guarantee the safety or storage life of it.
 This is just what we do for my family, and it works for us.
 Use this recipe at your own risk.
 And when in doubt about the safety of eating it – if it looks weird or has any signs of mold or smells funny or tastes a little off – throw it out.